 Frequently asked questions

-Find below the list of most commonly asked questions regarding sewage treatment systems and the Tricel range of reliable solutions.
+Find below the list of most commonly asked questions regarding sewage treatment systems (FAQ – Questions about Sewage Treatment) and the Tricel range of reliable solutions.

 Why not use a septic tank rather than a wastewater treatment plant?

 A wastewater treatment plant treats the wastewater to a better quality, typically 20 times cleaner than a septic tank.

 What is domestic wastewater?